Sort It was Sunday morning August 24, 2014.

 In the meantime, because our block was so steep and getting me to the ambulance would prove to be a very delicate operation, the CFA, the police and SES had all arrived to help out.

 The Warrandyte roads are not the smoothest so the ambulance travelled slowly to the Football ground.
 There the emergency helicopter was ready to fly me to hospital.
-It took the paramedics an hour to stabilise me before I could be flown safely to the Alfred hospital across Melbourne.
+It took the paramedics an hour to stabilise me before the emergency flight across Melbourne to the Alfred hospital .